RichardStyles/EloquentEncryption/README.md

 php artisan vendor:publish --provider="RichardStyles\EloquentEncryption\EloquentEncryptionServiceProvider" --tag="config"
 ```

 In order to encrypt and decrypt data you need to generate RSA keys for this package.
-By default, this will create 4096-bit RSA keys to your `storage/` directory.
+By default, this will create 4096-bit RSA keys to your `storage/` directory. **Do not add these to version control** and backup accordingly.

 ```bash
 php artisan encrypt:generate